 St. Louis County Voter Records

-The Missouri Historical Society has approximately 946 St. Louis County voter ledgers dating from 1924 to 1936.
-The County voter ledgers are divided by County ward and precincts.
+The Missouri Historical Society Library and Research Center has approximately 946 St. Louis County voter ledgers dating from 1924 to 1936.
+The county voter ledgers are divided by county ward and precincts.
 The ledgers contain an extensive set of maps, which help determine the correct ward and precinct.

 Carlson, Avis D. The League of Women Voters in St. Louis: The First Forty Years, 1919–1959.
 St. Louis: League of Women Voters of St. Louis, 1959.